Arcaea

-Arcaea is a rhythm video game developed and published by the British company Lowiro (stylized in all lowercase).
-The game was released on iOS and Android mobile platforms on 9 March 2017.
-A single-player version of the game was released for the Nintendo Switch on 18 May 2021.
+Arcaea is a rhythm video game developed and published by the British company Lowiro (stylized in all lowercase), first released for iOS and Android devices in 2017, and ported to Nintendo Switch in 2021.

-The game serves as both a rhythm game with quite a bit of visual novel side gameplay, as it has a curated story novel with illustrations covering the two main female heroines, Tairitsu and Hikari.
-It is a three-dimensional music game, giving opportunity for unique and challenging gameplay.
+The game functions as a vertical scrolling rhythm game with an accompanying story displayed in visual novel format.
+The visual novel features illustrations covering the two main female heroines, Tairitsu lit. 'conflict' and Hikari lit. 'light'.
+It is also considered a three-dimensional music video game, whose mechanics allow for uniquely challenging gameplay.